Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 Yes, you can do that.
 In this case, create the first pool based on the [training pool](../../glossary.md#training-pool) and the exam pool based on your main pool.
 If a pool contains only control and/or training tasks, the price can be set to zero.

 In the exam pool, you can create a skill reflecting the exam result and granting admission to the main pool.
 For example, `if the number of responses is ≥ 10, set the skill value in the <exam skill> as % of correct responses`.
 In your exam pool user requirements, specify: `<exam skill> < 80 or = Is missing>`.
 In the main pool, set up a filter: `<exam skill> >= 80 and (<main skill> >= 70 or = Is missing)`.
 You can choose the skill values depending on how well the Tolokers handle your task.

 {% endcut %}

-{% cut "Can I get more details on the best practices for using captchas?
-For which projects is it better to use captchas and how often?" %}

-[Captcha](../concepts/captcha.md) is usually used in simple projects with automatic acceptance, like classification, categorization, or information search.
-These are cases where there are few response options and users don't need to upload files or write texts.
-It helps you filter out bots and sloppy Tolokers.

-The frequency of issuing captchas is configured in the pool.

-No

-: Don't show captchas.

-Low

-: Show a captcha after every 20 assignments.

-Average/High

-: Show a captcha after every 10 assignments.

-{% endcut %}

-{% cut "I found the following terms related to captcha in Help: “Percentage of correct responses” and “Percentage of incorrect responses”.
-Are they determined from the control sample?" %}

-The percentage of correct responses is based on the total number of captchas processed by the Toloker within the “range” specified in the **Recent control task responses to use** field.
-If the value is empty, the percentage is calculated using all the captchas that are shown for the tasks in the pool which uses the captcha rule.

-{% endcut %}